vuejs/vuepress/packages/docs/docs/default-theme-config/README.md

 ---
 ```

-## Simple CSS Override
+## Simple Color Variables Override

-If you wish to apply simple overrides to the styling of the default theme, you can create an `.vuepress/override.styl` file.
+If you wish to apply simple color overrides to the styling of the default theme, you can create an `.vuepress/palette.styl` file.
 This is a [Stylus](http://stylus-lang.com/) file but you can use normal CSS syntax as well.

 There are a few color variables you can tweak: